afif25fradana/arch-health-script/README.md

 # Linux Health Check Suite 🩺

-A smart, fast, and safe diagnostic toolkit for major Linux families.
+A smart, fast, and portable diagnostic toolkit for major Linux families.
 It runs parallel checks, provides a weighted health score, and gives you clear, actionable insights into your system's condition.

 **Supported Systems:**
 * **Arch Linux** & derivatives (EndeavourOS, Manjaro, etc.)